1. Chariot Energy does not manage your solar panels or battery energy storage system. We rely solely on utility reports for the excess credit volumes.

 At Chariot Energy, we have energy plans available for every type of solar fan — including people who already have solar panels!

-When you sign up for our Rise 12 Solar Energy Buyback plan, Chariot will credit you for 100% of the excess electricity your panels produce.
+When you sign up for our Shine 12 Solar Energy Buyback plan, Chariot will credit you real-time market rates for the excess electricity your panels produce, capped at 25¢/kWh.

 Enjoy a Great Fixed-Rate Plan